sarahnguyen7/HCD_HW1/README.md

 - [Functions](#functions)

 ## Source Data
-The rare diseases data is a subset of Wikipedia article pages.
-This is a subset of the English Wikipedia that represents a large number of articles related to rare diseases.
+The rare diseases data is a [subset](https://drive.google.com/drive/u/0/folders/1aR9pDJV2KWMSl_LR7BgMR5smwqqAHbWw) of Wikipedia article pages.
 This list of pages was collected by using a database of rare diseases maintained by the National Organization for Rare Diseases (NORD) and matching them to Wikipedia articles that are either about a rare disease or have a section that mentions a rare disease.

 ## License
 The code written was developed in combination of myself, ChatGPT, Dr. David.
 W. McDonald for use in Data 512, a UW MS Data Science Degree program.
 The authors of the code will be referenced in the specifc code they were used in.
 Licenses for all are listed down below.